LatinScribe/BetaGoZero/README.md

 # Dataset

-\*All go games are stored as .sgf files, see appendix for more info
+Note: All go games are stored as .sgf files, see appendix for more info

 Go game datasets were optained from: Yamashita, Hiroshi.
 "Go Quest game records 9x9 and 13x13." - see works cited\